JaphD/Alx_DjangoLearnLab/django_blog/Documentation.md

 As the comment author, click Delete → confirm → comment removed and redirected back to post.

 As a different authenticated user, try to access the edit/delete URLs for someone else’s comment → should be blocked/redirected.

+Tagging Feature
+Overview

+The tagging feature allows authors to categorize their blog posts using keywords (tags).
+This improves content organization and helps users discover related posts easily.

+How to Add Tags to a Post

+When creating or editing a post, you will see a Tags field in the PostForm.

+Enter one or more tags separated by commas (e.g., Django, Python, Web Development).

+Tags that do not already exist in the database will be automatically created.

+After saving, the tags will appear under the blog post.

+How Tags Work

+Tags are clickable.
+Clicking on a tag will show all posts associated with that tag.

+URL Structure for viewing posts by tag:

+/tags/<tag_name>/

+Example:

+/tags/django/

+Search Feature
+Overview

+The search feature allows users to find posts by keywords in title, content, or tags.

+How to Search

+Locate the Search Bar in the navigation bar or main page.

+Type a keyword (e.g., Django, API, Authentication) and press Enter.

+The results page will display all posts containing the keyword in the title, content, or tags.

+Permissions

+Both tagging and search features are public:

+Tags can be added or edited only by authenticated users when creating/updating a post.

+Any user (authenticated or not) can search posts or view posts by ta